serras/emacs-haskell-tutorial/tutorial.md

 ## Installing and setting up Emacs

-The first thing you need to do is getting Emacs up and running in your computer.
+The first thing you need to do is to get Emacs up and running on your computer.
 Note that you need at least version 23 (which is any case is quite old, the current one is 24.x).
 How to do this is easy in any operating system you use:

   * In Linux, you usually need to install the `emacs` package from your package management system.
-In Ubuntu or Debian, you can do this graphically using either the Software Center or Synaptic, or using the command line by issuing `sudo apt-get install emacs`.
+In Ubuntu or Debian, you can do this graphically using either the Software Center or Synaptic, or using the command line by issuing the command `sudo apt-get install emacs`.
-  * In Mac OS, download [Emacs for OS X](http://emacsformacosx.com/), and install like any other application.
+  * In Mac OS X, download [Emacs for OS X](http://emacsformacosx.com/), and install like any other application.
   * In Windows you can use [NTEmacs](http://ntemacs.sourceforge.net/).

 Given the huge range of extensibility that Emacs provides, instead of a graphical interface sometimes it becomes necessary to change options by writing in your personal configuration file.
-So, open Emacs, press `M-:`, then write `(find-file user-init-file)` and finally push Enter.
+So, open Emacs, press `M-:`, then write `(find-file user-init-file)` and finally press Enter.
 The configuration file will appear in front of you.

 Wait, wait!
-What is this `M-:` thingy means?
+What does this `M-:` thing mean?
 This is how key combinations are represented in Emacs.
-In particular, `M` stands for the meta key, which means Alt in Linux or Windows systems, or the Option key if running in Mac OS X. When followed by a dash `-`, keys must be pressed together.
+In particular, `M` stands for the meta key, which means Alt in Linux or Windows systems, or the Option key if running on Mac OS X. When followed by a dash `-`, keys must be pressed together.
 Thus, you should press the meta key corresponding to your system and at the same time those corresponding to `:`.
-In my computer, this means `Alt+Shift+;`.
+On my computer, this means `Alt+Shift+;`.
 The Emacs culture involves using many of these key combinations to perform operations in a fast way.
-But don't get scared, you always have the menu and the toolbar to look for commands, while you are learning the key combinations.
+But fear not - you always have the menu and the toolbar to look through for commands, while you are learning the key combinations.

-Note also that it is important that you write the command as-is, including all parenthesis.
+Note also that it is important that you write the command as-is, including all parentheses.
 This slightly strange syntax is due to Emacs using [Lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) as its configuration language.

 OK, let's move on with the configuration.
-In the file that has just been open, paste the following content:
+In the file that has just been opened, paste the following content:
 ```lisp
 (require 'package)
 (add-to-list 'package-archives
   '("melpa" . "http://melpa.milkbox.net/packages/") t)
 (package-initialize)
 ```
 What this configuration is doing is adding a new repository of packages.
-These repositories those places where the integrated Emacs package manager looks for new extensions.
+Repositories are places where the integrated Emacs package manager looks for new extensions.
 In this case, we add the [MELPA](http://melpa.milkbox.net/) repository, which provides the packages mentioned throughout this article.

-To save the contents of the file press `C-x C-s`. `C` is mapped to the Ctrl key in Windows, Linux, and Mac OS X; and the fact that two key combinations are given separated by space means that you need to press `C-x` and then `C-s`, in separate keystrokes.
+To save the contents of the file, press `C-x C-s`. `C` is mapped to the Ctrl key in Windows, Linux, and Mac OS X; and the fact that two key combinations are given separated by space means that you need to press `C-x` and then `C-s`, in separate keystrokes.

 With the changes saved, they'll be applied next time you open Emacs, and every time thereafter.
 But you don't need to restart Emacs right now in order to apply them in your current session!
 That's just a snippet of Emacs Lisp, after all, and you can run it like any other.
-To do so, press `M-x`, then write `eval-buffer` at the prompt, and finally push Enter.
+To do so, press `M-x`, then write `eval-buffer` at the prompt, and finally press Enter.
 Now your Emacs knows about the MELPA package repository.

 Wait, wait!
 What is this `eval-buffer` thing?
 It's an example of an Emacs _extended command_, and indeed most things that Emacs can do, via keystrokes or menu items or toolbar buttons or all of the above, can also be done in this way.
 It's basically like having a command line right there in your editor, and it's an extremely useful thing; there's no need to worry overmuch about it right now, but do keep it in mind, especially when you discover a command that you don't use often enough to find it worth binding to a keystroke, but like to have handy when you do need it.
 Onward!

 Speaking of keystrokes, a piece of advice: some of the common shortcuts in graphical interfaces are different within Emacs.
 For example, cut, copy and paste are  `C-w`, `M-w` and `C-y` respectively.
-I suggest to take some time and learn these new commands, because they integrate very tightly with the Emacs workflow.
-However, if you are a newcomer and want to follow this tutorial with the key bindings found in other text editors, you can change the Emacs default to those by adding:
+I suggest taking some time and learning these new commands, because they integrate very tightly with the Emacs workflow.
+However, if you are a newcomer and want to follow this tutorial with the key bindings found in other text editors, you can change the Emacs defaults to those by adding:
 ```lisp
 (cua-mode 1)
 ```